 December 25: The recently deposed Romanian president Nicolae Ceaușescu and his wife Elena Ceaușescu are executed by firing squad after a dubiously legal trial at which both were sentenced to death.

 Nintendo releases the first incarnation of the Game Boy handheld console, which would go on to become the best-selling console ever (and also set the handheld gaming industry back a couple of years by not upgrading the original Game Boy until the mid-90s).

-Please let me know of any other major sports results from 1989, particularly for European sports, as I am chiefly aware of only North American sports, due largely to their ubiquity where I live.
+Please let me know of any other major sports results from 1989, particularly for European and Asian sports, as I am chiefly aware of only North American sports, due largely to their ubiquity where I live.